 Larose Karate is a welcoming environment for everyone, in the spirit of mutual respect and understanding.
 If you're willing to pay attention, train hard, and show respect, that's what we care about.
 If you want to learn:

 - an engaging way to train your body,

 - or any combination thereof

-As an out and proud gay man, Sensei Joël Larose (owner and head instructor at Larose Karate) fosters an atmosphere of respect and dignity amongst his students.
+Sensei Joël Larose, owner and head instructor at Larose Karate, is an out and proud gay man.
+As such, he fosters an atmosphere of respect and dignity amongst his students.

 Over the past few decades, we've seen huge progress for the LGBTQ2+ community in terms of acceptance and rights in society.
 However, there is still evidence of fear, hatred, and violence towards LGBTQ2+ people.

 For example, Statistics Canada released its findings in 2018 from a survey on "Violent victimization of lesbians, gays and bisexuals in Canada".
 The researchers found that 14.2% of people who identify as gay or lesbian and 26.7% of those who identify as bisexual reported having experienced violent victimization, compared to 6.9% of heterosexual people reporting the same.
 In another article published by Statistics Canada, they stated: